bitshares/bitshares.github.io-old/_posts/en/2015-06-08-announcing-bitshares-2.0.md

 - Slow performance and high resource requirements result in poor user experience
 - Protocol object model does not match real-world usage
-- Achieving performance goals requires fundamental protocal changes
+- Achieving performance goals requires fundamental protocol changes
-- Non-Standard market matching algorithm discourages traders
+- Non-standard market matching algorithm discourages traders
 - Insufficient incentives for new stakeholders to help grow the network
 - Unpredictable cost structure unfeasible for business operations
 - Conflation of consensus protocol and project funding results in mismatched incentives and voter apathy